Back to blogComparison

 10 min read

 The managed PBS backup market in France is growing rapidly.
-Two providers offer fundamentally different approaches: Nimbus (NimbusBackup, by RDEM Systems), an autonomous network operator (AS206014) with its own infrastructure, and Cloud-PBS (Leno IT), a Proxmox Gold partner whose parent company (Lenoit SARL) was registered in March 2025.
+Two providers offer fundamentally different approaches: Nimbus (NimbusBackup, by RDEM Systems), an autonomous network operator (AS206014) with its own infrastructure, and Cloud-PBS (Leno IT), an authorized Proxmox reseller whose parent company (Lenoit SARL) was registered in March 2025.
 This comparison objectively details each solution to help you make the right choice.

 Last updated: March 2026